rpeszek/IdrisTddNotes/README.md

 # IdrisTddNotes

 My notes from reading Type Driven Development with Idris.
-With some notes in (currently only) Haskell.
+With some notes in (currently) Haskell.

 Please see generated Wiki pages.